Sun Life Financial: Philippines

 In 1895, Sun Life began its operations in the Philippines through the representation of the H.J.
 Andrews and Co., a British trading firm.
 Throughout the Philippine Revolution, Sun Life Philippines experienced continuous growth.

 Sun Life had underground operations during the Japanese Occupation which occurred between 1942 and 1945.
 Sun Life was the only life insurance company who paid post-war death claims amounting to USD 1.3 million even without documents attesting to the validity of the claims.
 In the end, all claims were found to be legitimate.

 In 2011, Sun Life signed a joint venture agreement with the Yuchengco Group of companies for the creation of Sun Life Grepa Financial Inc., marking Sun Life's entry into the bancassurance business.

 In 2023, the Insurance Commission's 2023 report ranked Sun Life of Canada (Philippines), Inc. number 1 with P306.33 billion total assets and P8.79 billion net income.
 Hence, on its 129th anniversary, headed by CEO and Benedict Sison, it remained the top life insurance company for 13 consecutive years with P55.79 billion in Total Premium Income.

+Singapore

+On 12 March 2026, Sunlife and Allianz began considering bids for HSBC Holdings' insurance unit, HSBC Life.
+A sale process was initiated in March, with non-binding bids materialising soon.